stebo85/FatSegNet/README.md

 for segmenting visceral and subcuteneous adipose tissue on fat images from a two-point Dixon sequence.

+This fork was modified to work with Nipype and not require docker.

 If you use this tool please cite:

 Estrada, Santiago, et al. "FatSegNet: A fully automated deep learning pipeline for adipose tissue segmentation on abdominal dixon MRI."
 Magnetic resonance in medicine 83.4 (2020): 1471-1483. [https:// doi.org/10.1002/mrm.28022](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.28022)